Tamar Burton

 Tamar exclusively acts for claimants in her clinical negligence and personal injury work.

-Tamar is frequently led by William Latimer-Sayer KC, Simon Taylor KC, Simon Dyer KC and Sarah Fraser Butlin KC in high-value clinical negligence and personal injury work.
-She has expertise in drafting complex, multi-million-pound schedules of loss in these cases.
+Tamar is frequently led by William Latimer-Sayer KC, Simon Taylor KC, Joel Donovan KC, Simon Dyer KC and Sarah Fraser Butlin KC in high-value clinical negligence and personal injury work.
+She has particular expertise in drafting complex, multi-million-pound schedules of loss in these cases.

-She is regularly instructed to draft pleadings, to lead conferences with experts and for procedural applications in front of the KBD Masters, in addition to RTMs, mediations and trials.
-She has experience of contested multi-day High Court quantum trials as well as frequently appearing in High Court approval hearings, CCMCs and interim payment applications.
+She is regularly instructed to draft pleadings, to lead conferences with experts and for procedural applications in front of the KBD Masters, in addition to attending joint settlement meetings, mediations and trials.
+She has experience of contested multi-day High Court liability and quantum trials as well as frequently appearing in CCMCs, interim payment applications and approval hearings.
+The majority of her cases resolve on a confidential basis following JSMs.

-In a crossover between her injuries and employment work, Tamar also has specific expertise in representing those who are victims of sexual assault and exploitation, where limitation is frequently in issue.
-She has acted for a number of individuals who have experienced traumatic non-recent sexual abuse.
+In a crossover between her injuries and employment work, Tamar also has specific expertise in representing those who are victims of sexual assault, harassment and exploitation, where limitation is frequently in issue.
+She has acted for a number of individuals who have experienced non-recent sexual abuse.

 INQUESTS